 Conditions for Deregistering a Hong Kong Company

-When you close down your company you need to follow a set procedure so that you can be sure your company is eligible to be deregistered and to ensure that the deregistration process goes through properly.
-Failing to properly deregister your company could have serious consequences.
+When you close down your company, you need to follow a set procedure so as to ensure that your company is eligible to be deregistered and the deregistration process goes through properly.
+Failing to deregister your company properly could have serious consequences.

 Below are the conditions for closing down a Hong Kong company through company deregistration.